What This System Does

 Why It's Fast & Resource-Efficient:

-Instead of processing your CSV file sequentially, we use sophisticated parallel processing with hash-based change detection:
+Instead of processing your CSV file sequentially, we use parallel processing via Cloudflare Queues:

 3. Parallel Queue Processing - All chunks are sent to Cloudflare Queues and processed simultaneously by multiple workers

-Example: A 1.16M record file becomes 291 chunks that all process at the same time.
-If 95% of records are unchanged, only 58K records are actually written - reducing total processing time to 30-60 seconds!
+Example: A 1.16M record file becomes 12 chunks that all process at the same time, completing in 30-60 seconds.

 What Happens During Upload